I've been asked to give more photography portrait tips related specifically to posing techniques of individuals. Here are three more posing tips.

 Look for more posing techniques for individuals as well as for group portraits in some of the other digital photography tips articles.

-Here is a bonus photography portrait tip.
+Here is an extra bonus photography portrait tip that makes a huge impact of your final image.
 Pay attention to color scheme.

 My senior model wanted to wear this white blouse for her portrait session.
 I found a spot on her front porch where the lighting was pleasant.